The Gateway Pundit: Misidentifying shooters and terrorists

 The Gateway Pundit has a record of misidentifying perpetrators of shootings and terror attacks.

 Shortly after the 2017 white supremacist rally in Charlottesville, in which a person drove a vehicle into a crowd of counter-protesters, killing one, The Gateway Pundit falsely identified a young man from Michigan as the driver.
-After the misidentification took place, the family went into hiding after receiving several death threats.
-Together with his father, the Michigan man filed a defamation lawsuit against the publication and other related parties.
+After the misidentification took place, the family received several death threats and went into hiding.
+The Michigan man and his father filed a defamation lawsuit against the publication and other related parties.

 In October 2017, The Gateway Pundit published an article falsely implicating an innocent person as the shooter in the 2017 Las Vegas shooting.
-The article was promoted by Google as a "top story" for searches for his name.
+The article was promoted by Google as a "top story" for searches for the man's name.
 The Gateway Pundit asserted that New York Times reporter Rukmini Callimachi had reported that ISIS may have evidence that it was behind the shooting, but Callimachi denied that she had ever made such an assertion.

 The Gateway Pundit promoted conspiracy theories about the Stoneman Douglas High School shooting.
 In February 2018, The Gateway Pundit published an article erroneously stating that school shooter Nikolas Cruz was a registered Democrat, citing a registered Broward County voter with a similar name.
 The website later corrected its mistake.
 Later that month, The Gateway Pundit was one of a number of far-right websites that pushed the claim that at least one of the teenage survivors of the Stoneman Douglas High School shooting was a deep state pawn, alleging that David Hogg's gun control activism was being coached by his retired FBI agent father.

 In July 2018, The Gateway Pundit falsely claimed that a man arrested with bomb-making equipment and illegal weapons had been a "leftist antifa terrorist".
 The individual in question was however a conservative whose Facebook profile was littered with pro-Second Amendment memes.

 In August 2018, The Gateway Pundit falsely identified a Reddit user as the perpetrator of the Jacksonville Landing shooting.